rabblerouser/rabblerouser/README.md

 ## What's next?

-The above workflow should give you most of the commands needed to start contributing to Rabble Rouser.
+The above workflow should give you most of the commands needed to start contributing to Rabble Rouser!
 You're now able to run things locally, check out source code, make changes, and test them both manually and automatically.
 From here you might want to dig a bit deeper into one of the exsting applications, you could learn more about the development environment, or you could even try creating a new one!
 The next few subsections will cover each of these options.